elliottthomlison/MiTienda/README.md

 ![Alt Text](MiTienda.gif)

-## Available Scripts
+## Setup

-To duplicate this project feel free to `git clone` it and then `npm install` the dependencies.
+- To duplicate this project feel free to `git clone` it and then `npm install` the dependencies.